It’s natural to always try and present your business in the most favorable light possible when marketing yourself.

 The amygdala is the fear part of our brain.
 It governs our reactions to events that are important for our survival and it stimulates fear to warn us of imminent danger.

-Whether you own a coffee shop or a hospital, when a prospective customer considers buying from you, their amygdala is making a judgement call about the potential risks involved.
+Whether you own a coffee shop or a hospital, when a prospective customer considers buying from you, their amygdala is making a judgment call about the potential risks involved.

 If you skirt around this issue in your marketing, you allow the amygdala in your prospect’s brain to run wild and potentially kill the sale.